 Diabetes UK Northern Ireland has been successful in securing funding from the National Lottery Community Fund - Empowering Young People (formerly known as the Big Lottery Fund NI) to deliver a new project for young people aged 11-25 years living with type 1 diabetes in Northern Ireland.

 Over five years, we will run a range of activities that will help young people boost their confidence and emotional wellbeing in managing type 1 diabetes.
 We will also connect with other young people living with type 1 diabetes, build a peer support network and help young people to influence the way healthcare services are provided for young people.

-Designed and created by young people living with type 1 diabetes, the four-session wellbeing youth work programme brings young people together to share their stories of living with type 1, improve their understanding of diabetes and its effects, and to grow in confidence to better manage their condition.
+Designed and created by young people living with type 1 diabetes, this youth work programme brings young people together to share their stories of living with type 1, improve their understanding of diabetes and its effects, and to grow in confidence to better manage their condition.
 The themes of the programme are:

 - Self-care and improving your mental health